Team-2502/Team-2502.github.io/_build/basicparts.markdown

 * Banebot Wheels
     * Similar to Colson wheels, but slightly less durable.
     * These come in more sizes then Colsons.
-    * In bigger sizes hubs need to be ordered seperately.
+    * In bigger sizes hubs need to be ordered separately.
     * Used for actives and internal game element movement almost exclusively.
+* Tread Wheels
+    * These are pretty much only used on the drive train.
+    * They are a hub with tread wrapped around it.
+    * Tread and hub can be ordered together or separate.
+    * The type of tread determines the traction.
+    * Tread can be attached with rivets or tread clips.

 ## Springs and Surgical Tubing
 When you stretch it, it wants to go back to being unstretched, creating a pulling force.
-It works like a spring and can be used to assist another form of a pulling force.
+Surgical tubing can be used to assist another form of a pulling force, such has an active or linear slide.

 ## Poly cord and Pulleys
 Used to transfer force.
 Usually, it is rotational, but using a winch, linear force can also be transferred.
 Poly cord can be used as belts to move game elements through the robot as well.